 For projects requiring extra resin toughness, there’s a growing trend of offering more durable and stronger 3D printer resin among manufacturers.

-In this guide, we’ll explore exactly what is the strongest 3D printer resin, how strong is strongest 3D printer resin, and the applications that benefit most from this sturdy material.
+In this guide, we’ll explore the strongest 3D printer resins, how strong they are, and the applications they best suit.

 Resin Strength Explained

 Tough resins exist to tap into the coveted high-quality detail and precision of resin but also provide resistance against wear and tear, stress, impacts, compression, and strain.
 This makes it particularly beneficial for applications with low tolerance and high compliance, such as engineering and functional prototyping.

 Just how strong is the strongest resin for 3D printing?
 And is resin stronger than FDM filament?

 Here’s a breakdown of the average tensile strength – a measure used to signal the max stress or weight material can sustain – of standard resin, the strongest 3D printer resin, and some popular FDM filament types, ABS and PLA.

 - ABS – 32 MPa

 - Tough Resin – 40-50 MPa on average up to 170 MPa for the strongest SLA resin

 It’s important to note that these represent averages.
 Tensile strength and the perceived toughness can vary drastically based on the quality of the filament, layer height, and the structure of the printed part.